ShafiqueMahen2/tech258_terraform/README.md

 This will output your keys. **Do not share these with anyone!**

 ## Using Terraform with AWS
-1) Create a new directory for our Terraform project e.g. `terraform-tech258`.
+1) Create a new directory for the Terraform project e.g. `terraform-tech258`.
 2) Create a new `main.tf` file.
-This file will store our configuration.
+This file will store the configuration.

-### What goes into our main.tf file?
+### What goes into the main.tf file?
-1) In our case we want to use AWS so enter the provider and the region we want to deploy our infrastructure in.
+1) Using AWS in this case, so enter the provider and the region to deploy our infrastructure in.
 Example:
 ```
 provider "aws" {

         region = "eu-west-1"
 }
 ```
-Now that we have done this, save the file and exit.
+Now, save the file and exit.
 Run `terraform init`.
 This will create a working directory for Terraform (`.terraform`), downloading the necessary provider plugins and modules e.g. AWS.
 Example output: <br>
 ![terraform_init_output.png](images/terraform_init_output.png) <br>
-2) Now we have initialised our Terraform directory we can go back into our `main.tf` file and set up our resource which we want to deploy on AWS.
-In this case we want to make a file that deploys a EC2 instance.
+1) Go back into the `main.tf` file and set up the resources to deploy on AWS.
+In this case, making a file that deploys a EC2 instance.
 We have to create a resource block for this.
 Example: <br>
 ```
 # Which service/resource - EC2